5 Best Ways You Can Invest $500 Wisely

 3. Deck the halls

 Do you often feel like you haven’t set enough money aside for holiday spending?
-If you have $500 to spend right now, putting that money into an interest-bearing holiday spending account so that you can spend it — and more — at a later date is a smart idea.
-Although the holiday season is right around the corner, it’s a smart idea to be prepared for next year.
+If you have $500 to spend right now, putting that money into an interest-bearing holiday spending account so that you can spend it -- and more -- at a later date is a smart idea.
 Throw that money into the account now, and set aside a little each month to make that money grow by this time next year.

 Online savings accounts typically have the best interest rates, so do your shopping for the best accounts first.

 4. Shorten your mortgage